Jump to content

 Moved issues are cloned with no redirection

 When an issue that was mis-filed is moved to a new location, a new clone of the issue is filed at the new location, generating a confusing email that makes it seem like the author created a new issue.
 The original issue is closed, but remains open for comments, allowing discussion to drift out of sync, and confused users can post comments in the wrong place.
 The new cloned issue has a new URL, and the original issue shows you a link to the new location, but does not automatically take you there!
 And if you move the issue back to its original location, still another clone is created!
 So visiting the original URL will show you a redirect to a redirect, potentially ad infinitum!
-This makes it impossible track bugs by unique, persistent URLs!
+This makes it impossible to track bugs by unique, persistent URLs!

 Bugs need to be filed against individual repos